-It may be noted that RMSI team is aware of past studies on the subject such as the Recommendations by the SFAC and kept these studies in mind while making recommendations for the Capacity Building Plan.
+It may be noted that RMSI team is aware of past studies on the subject such as the Recommendations by the SFAC and has kept these studies in mind while making recommendations for the Capacity Building Plan.

 RMSI team has also prepared a detailed Roadmap for the Capacity Building Plan at country level for its implementation in next 10 years.
+For more detailed information, please refer to the National Level Training report as well as individual State/ UT report submitted by RMSI.